enphnt/blog-old/src/pages/seo-gatsby/index.md

 I was able to finish the install of new packages and render the site successfully using my package script: `npm run develop`

-However, now I see massive layout issues and I will move on to restructurig my react components so that they no longer use the `layout.js` as a root component.
+However, now I see massive layout issues and I will move on to restructuring my react components so that they no longer use the `layout.js` as a root component.

+after the following steps, which are thankfully documented in the  <a target="_blank" href="https://www.gatsbyjs.com/docs/reference/release-notes/migrating-from-v1-to-v2/">migration guide</a>, I'm up and running again.
+HAd to do the following steps.